How to Upgrade Your PC (Step-by-Step Guide for Beginners)

 Frequently Asked Questions

-What should I upgrade first in my PC?
+What should I upgrade first on my PC?

 Is upgrading a PC cheaper than buying a new one?